Cultivating public poise and joyous self-expression

 Students begin music lessons in preschool.
 Drama classes begin in fifth grade, and every fourth- and fifth-grader learns an instrument and plays in the band or strings group.
 Public speaking is woven into the curriculum.
 In Primary and Lower School, students share regularly at assemblies with their peers.
 In grades 3-8, students are engaged in presentations sharing their learning with their classmates in nearly every unit.
-In Middle School, students can participate in the band, sing in the chorus, play in a string ensemble, and take part in two dramatic productions each year.
-Students not only contribute to every aspect of these performances – from acting and set design to lighting and makeup – they also have leadership opportunities as student directors or crew captains.
+In Middle School, students can play in a band or string ensemble, sing in the chorus, and take part in two dramatic productions each year.
+Students contribute to every aspect of these performances – from acting and set design to lighting, makeup, and pit orchestra – they also have leadership opportunities as student directors or crew captains.

 Combining expert instruction, diligent practice, purposeful collaboration, and jubilant inspiration, the performing arts at Langley help every child blossom as an eloquent, poised, and creative individual.

 Every year, students at every level work toward a major performance, including: